x13xDread/dorm-health-db/README.md

+# Update
+This project is being completely re-done and when completed, this repo will be archived.

 # Getting Started
 This application is built to run an apache 2 webserver and a MySql db and runs locally on your network.
 It is suggested that the application is ran on a linux platform or Raspberry Pi as thats the only two platforms its currently been tested.
 It should still work on a Windows or Mac device but just a fair warning the setup will not follow the following steps